 It has been called the “Hotel Albert”, has been occupied by the “Citizens National Bank, and the French & Community Bank.
 The hotel also had a first class grill in the early 1900’s and at one time was the home of the “Celilo Room”, which was a private bar.
 We have records of the hotel having several permanent female residents and have heard some interesting stories about those residents.

-We are remodeling and re-vamping the Hotel and Saloon taking care to outline the external features of this great building, and keeping intact architectural design elements that were hidden by years of reconstruction and use.
+We have remodeled the Saloon taking care to outline the external features of this great building, and keeping intact architectural design elements that were hidden by years of reconstruction and use.
 You will see many antique details and discoveries built into the décor of the saloon as well as the hotel as you wonder through.

 For those of you who have noted the history of the building, there are several reasons we deviated from the historic name of the Bank Hotel and subsequently the Vault which was the building usage in the later years.
 The most significant reason for the deviation is the history of The Dalles itself and its early history in relation to the Oregon Trail.